GPS Marine Animals

 GPS Tracking

 Tagging marine animals allows scientists to gain insights on their range, migratory routes, ocean usage, and feeding behaviours.
 As the climate emergency intensifies, this information is vital for understanding how changing ocean conditions—such as warming and acidification—are affecting migration, feeding patterns, and the size of marine populations.
+The data can also help inform decisions around creating marine protected areas to help conserve areas of importance such as breeding, nesting and nursery grounds.

 GPS trackers only work within a certain depth range.
 When animals pop up to the surface of the water, the satellites can collect data on where they are before they dive down again.
 Tags are often attached to shells or fins that frequently break the water’s surface.
 For animals that spend most of their time underwater, GPS tags can still be useful.
 These tags store data for a set period and then automatically detach, floating to the surface where satellites can pick up the stored information.